krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p8_TreeDepthFirstSearch/readme.txt

 2) Pre-Order Morris Traversal: see video: https://youtu.be/BuI-EULsz0Y?t=506
-THE SAME as In-Order, BUT the row moves to case "predecessor.right == null"
+THE SAME as In-Order, BUT the row "System.out.println(current.val);" moves to case "predecessor.right == null"
 (i.e. we print at the same time when we create loop rather than return to the node from its left child that it already printed